ukzada/Intro-to-AI/README.md

 # Intro-to-AI
-here you can find beginner level code
+Here you can find all the projects that I have created at my university.